 Once I start talking about my experiences, it becomes obvious that I’m not alone, but it also becomes obvious that conversations surrounding the body, sex, sexuality, gender and relationships are taboo in Western society.

 I realize that there is a necessity for these progressive conversations.
 People are being deprived of validating behaviours and identities that are naturally human.

-Shayla Hickerson is a HBFA (Visual Arts) student at Lakehead University.
+Shayla Hickerson is a HBFA (Visual Arts) Lakehead University graduate.
 Through her experience as an emerging artist, she has become aware of the difficulties of creating a name for one’s self.
 It became understood that aspiring artists have a challenging time building up their CV.
 This realization became a turning point in her attempt to create change.
 In addition, it became more obvious to Hickerson that there were many conversations that were not easily discussed.
 After encountering a few obstacles of her own, and working through finding her own voice, Hickerson decided that she no longer wanted to beat around the bush.
 This characteristic became extremely influential after studying major concepts in Women’s Studies, as well as feminist topics in art history.
 After months of talking and meeting up with people, the idea of a collective project, Deprived Media, started to become its own entity.
 Through Deprived Media, Hickerson seeks to address the topics that are pushed to the side while encouraging artists, and the community alike, to break the silence in a safe, respectable way.

 Also, feel free to come along for the never ending journey!
 Featuring Shayla’s personal experience with hardships and blessings in life!